as123569as/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # Code Book

-This code book is about the steps to clean and merge the tidy data.
+This code book is about the description of the tidy data.

+# Observation

+- 1 subject  :The ID of 30 volunteers
+- 2 activity :The type of activity
 # Measurements

 - 1 tBodyAcc-mean()-X